peterpolidoro/arduino-tutorial/text.md

 The researcher tells you that the done does not need to be completely pure, but it must be repeatable and distinct enough so that multiple tones can be distinguished.

+So far this project sounds pretty straightforward without any difficult technical challenges.

+People have been producing tones since time immemorial.